-This document also contains other information than the annual accounts and is found on pages 1-51 and 141-149.
+This document also contains other information than the annual accounts and is found on pages 1-69 and 137-164.
+The remuneration report for the financial year 2021 also contains other information.
 The Board of Directors and the Managing Director are responsible for this other information.